 The evening requires warmer clothes – for sure.
 Long pants and sweaters are pretty much necessary; sunset is around 5:30 pm, meaning the warmth of the sun is gone earlier.

 It’s basically pretty mild though.
-Good for exploring.
+Good for exploring making it the best time to visit Morocco.

 December is one of the coolest months of the year… in Morocco, obviously.
+I think December is a fantastic time to visit Morocco.
 As far as Decembers go, we’re into the idea of a mild one like this.
 If you’re looking for winter sun, it’s a good time to visit.

 Not really about the beaches anymore, Morocco in December is about seeing the sights and exploring a bit of nature.
 Even Marrakech, typically hot, is around 14°C in December.
 It rains a bit too.
 Not a crazy amount, but enough to warrant some rain gear.
 There are enough dry days to make up for it, so don’t worry too much.